BBQ Boot Camp

 BBQ Boot Camp instructors introduce participants to grilling methods, including smoking and cooking with gas and charcoal.
 Instructors will describe the merits of various meat cuts and explain how cooking temperatures, humidity and the composition of the meat from different animal species can affect the barbecuing process.
 Participants also will learn about nutrition, food safety and techniques such as using rubs, marinades and seasonings.

-Faculty will share information on current topics in the pork, beef and lamb industries and report on related research, teaching and Extension activities at NDSU.
+Faculty share information on current topics in the pork, beef and lamb industries and report on related research, teaching and Extension activities at NDSU.

 The camps wrap up with a full meal, including traditional barbecue side dishes.
 Participants will be able to fill their plates with a large variety of barbecued meat.